WeblateOrg/weblate/docs/contributing.rst

 Coding standard
 ---------------

 The code should follow PEP-8 coding guidelines.
+It is recommended to format new code using :program:`black` code formatter (though existing code is yet formatted).

+To check the code quality, you can use :program:`flake8`, the recommended plugins are listed in :file:`requirements-test.txt`.

-It is good idea to check your contributions using :program:`pep8`, :program:`pylint` and :program:`pyflages`.
-You can execute all checks with the script :file:`ci/run-lint`.
+You can execute all coding style checks with the script :file:`ci/run-lint`.

 Developer's Certificate of Origin
 ---------------------------------